How to End an Email: 43 Ways to Sign Off on an Email (2024)

 Variations: Thank you, Many thanks, All my thanks, Thanks so much

-Author’s Tip: When it comes to professional emails, avoid using “Thx” – which is short for Thanks – because it’ll most likely come across as a way too informal sign off.
+Author’s Tip: When it comes to a professional email sign off, avoid using “Thx” – which is short for Thanks – because it’ll most likely come across as a way too informal sign off.
 Save thx for a personal email or text.

 Best regards

-Use cases: It works perfectly as an ending line for professional emails and it’s ideal for initial email communications.
+Use cases: It works perfectly as an ending line for formal emails and it’s ideal for initial email communications.

 Variations: Warm regards, Kind regards, Regards, Kindest regards